0

 What the researchers found

 Skin is a hormone-responsive organ.
 It contains receptors for estrogen, progesterone, and androgens, which means these hormones directly influence how skin cells function.
-Estrogen plays the biggest role; It helps regulate collagen production, which is the protein that keeps skin firm and structured.
-It also supports hydration by increasing substances like hyaluronic acid that hold water in the skin.
+Estrogen plays the biggest role — it's involved in regulating collagen production, which is the protein that keeps skin firm and structured.
+It's also associated with hydration support, through substances like hyaluronic acid that hold water in the skin.

 What happens in menopause

 As estrogen levels decline, several structural changes occur in the skin.
 Collagen production drops.
 Skin becomes thinner.
 Elasticity decreases.
 Hydration is reduced.
 Sebum production also declines, which contributes to dryness.
-These changes are not just cosmetic.
-They reflect measurable biological changes in the skin’s structure and function.
-Some studies cited in this review suggest that women can lose up to 30 percent of their skin collagen in the first few years after menopause!
+These changes are not just cosmetic — they reflect measurable biological shifts in the skin's structure.
+Some studies cited in this review suggest that women may lose up to 30 percent of their skin collagen in the first few years after menopause.

 What they found about hormone therapy